 St. Katherine’s and Wapping photoessay

 In my research for this article I came across the Tower Hamlets government website’s own list of walking tours for the area.
 As is usually the case, I only have a vague idea of where I am going when I step outside the hotel in a foreign city.
 I walked out of the Holiday Inn and walked in the direction to the River Thames.

 Directly across the street from Holiday Inn Commercial Road is Watney Market, at one time one of east London’s largest street markets.
-The link for Watney Market is eastlondonhistory.com, writer John Rennie’s website with numerous articles about East London.
-Even better than wikipedia for an insider’s view to London, my post includes several links to several other blog articles and London resources I came across while constructing this piece to explain in better detail the stories behind some of the places I saw on my walk to Tower Bridge and Tower of London.
+Watney Market link is writer John Rennie’s website eastlondonhistory.com with numerous articles about East London.
+Even better than wikipedia for an insider’s view to London.
+This post includes links to several other blog articles and London resources I came across while constructing this piece to explain in better detail the stories behind some of the places I saw on my walk to Tower Bridge and Tower of London.